General Information: 503-823-4682

 1221 SW 4th Ave, Suite 210, Portland, OR 97204

-Bookseller, publisher, writer, and activist Chloe Eudaly is only the 8th woman to be elected to Portland City Council in its over 100-year history.
+Bookseller, publisher, writer, and activist Chloe Eudaly is only the eighth woman to be elected to Portland City Council in its over 100-year history.
 Before taking her seat on Council, Commissioner Eudaly was the owner and operator of the independent press bookshop, Reading Frenzy (est. 1994), the founder of Show & Tell Press, and the co-founder of the Independent Publishing Resource Center, a maker space for self-publishers currently located in SE Portland.
 Born and raised in the Metro region, she attended Tigard High School, Metropolitan Learning Center (MLC), and Portland Community College; she's called Portland proper her home since 1988.

 Ms. Eudaly came of age as an activist during the first Gulf War and has been involved in a variety of social, economic, and environmental justice causes ever since.
 For over a decade, she has devoted much of her time and energy to advocating for disability rights, with a focus on school and community inclusion.
 For the past two years, her attention has turned to Portland's affordable housing crisis.
 In 2015, she created and administrated an online group devoted to exploring gentrification, displacement, affordable housing and tenants' rights, called The Shed which quickly drew 2000+ members and became a hub for information and resources and a springboard for local activism.
 It was her involvement in this group and the larger housing advocacy community that inspired her to run for City Council.
-She is a renter and lives in the Woodlawn neighborhood in NE Portland with her son, Henry.
+She is a renter and lives in Portland's Woodlawn neighborhood in NE Portland with her son, Henry.